 With Google, you can also restrict your search results related to specific file formats such as PDF, word or even excel sheets.

 filetype: (type) you can find anything which has the same extension.
 For example, if you want to search a word document, then simply type:

 To search for multiple words – especially when you don’t remember many of them:

 By using the wildcard search items such as the asterisk, you can find a single word missing from a phrase and then get the desired results with your search engine.
 But what if you have forgotten multiple words present in a phrase.
 This happens especially in cases where you are trying to recall a song or a long movie name.

 Well, with Google, you can find most of the missing words from the phrase and enhance your search experience.
 Simply add the word Around and the number of words you think is missing between the words you can remember, and the results will automatically tell you what this single word can do to your search results.

 Quickly find word definitions:

-Most of the search engines today come with a variety of advanced search options or tools with the aim of bringing the most out of your results, using them can help you to be more productive with your search results.
-And there are really a lot of ways with which you can increase the accuracy and the scope of your search results in any search engine.
+Most of the search engines today come with a variety of advanced search options or tools to bring the most out of your results, using them can help you to be more productive with your search results.
+And there are a lot of ways with which you can increase the accuracy and the scope of your search results in any search engine.

 For beginners, it is very easy to be overwhelmed with the amount of information that is readily available at your fingertips, especially when you are looking for something very specific.
 But the key is not to give up and keep trying.
 Most of the above-mentioned search techniques will provide you with the desired results but you can also try to use various other techniques or tools to increase your output.